RyanPelletier/Midland-Meetups/README.md

   (the database)         (the API in between)          (what people see/use)
 ```

-- **The Sheet** has three tabs: `Events`, `Memories`, `RSVPs`.
-You can look
+- **The Sheet** has five tabs: `Events`, `Memories`, `RSVPs`, `Squad`,
-  at and hand-edit any of it any time.
+  `Chat`.
+You can look at and hand-edit any of it any time.
 - **The Apps Script** (`apps-script/Code.gs`) is code that lives *inside*
   that Sheet (via Extensions → Apps Script) and exposes it to the website
   through a URL.
+It also emails you when something needs review, and
+  saves Squad photos to Google Drive.
 - **The website** (everything else in this folder) calls that URL to load
-  events/memories and to save RSVPs and new submissions.
+  content and to save RSVPs, submissions, and chat messages.

 ## Part 1 — Set up the Google Sheet + Apps Script